tuxcanfly/wally/README.md

 by default, the command fetches a wallpaper to $HOME/Pictures/wally.jpg it only downloads if the wallpaper is a day (24h) old

-in addition to url, it can be configured to use plugins from different sources
+in addition to a url, it can be configured to use plugins from different sources

 plugins
 =======